dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 Place your images and annotations in the `datasets` folder following the structure outlined [here](https://github.com/Megvii-BaseDetection/YOLOX/tree/main/datasets).

-Before we start training, we must prepare a custom `Exp` file.
+Prior to training, we must prepare a custom `Exp` file.
-The `Exp` file is a `.py` file where you can configure everything about the model - dataset location, data augmentation, model architecture, and other training hyperparameters.
+The `Exp` file is a `.py` file where we can configure everything about the model - dataset location, data augmentation, model architecture, and other training hyperparameters.
 More info on the `Exp` file [here](https://github.com/Megvii-BaseDetection/YOLOX/blob/main/docs/train_custom_data.md).

 For simplicity let's use one of the smaller models - `YOLOX-s`.

 There are a host of other YOLOX models you can try like `YOLOX-m`, `YOLOX-l`, `YOLOX-x`, `YOLOX-Nano`, `YOLOX-Tiny`, etc.
+Feel free to experiment with them.
 The details are on the [README](https://github.com/Megvii-BaseDetection/YOLOX/blob/main/README.md) of the YOLOX repo.
-Feel free to experiment with them.

-My `Exp` file for the `YOLOX-s` model looks like the following
+My custom `Exp` file for the `YOLOX-s` model looks like the following

 ```python {linenos=table}
 import os